 - Keep your genital area clean and dry.

-UTIs in men are less common than in women but have similar causes and treatment.
-Taking antibiotic medications usually clears the infection in five to seven days.
-Men who have prolonged UTIs, or UTIs that come back frequently, should be evaluated by a doctor for conditions like an infection in their prostate gland (prostatitis).
+UTIs are less common in people with penises but have similar causes and treatment.
+Taking antibiotic medications usually clears the infection.
+If you have prolonged UTIs or UTIs that come back frequently, you may need to be evaluated by a doctor for conditions like a prostate gland infection.